liammclennan/withouttheloop/contents/articles/2023-11-03-wormwood/index.md

 'Tables' map to files in the `/data` directory - so `select a, b from table1` will open the file `/data/table1.clef`.
 The `open()` method opens the file and starts streaming chunks into the buffer and is an abomination that I won't soil your eyes with.

-`Producer`s `next()` method tries to grab a row from the buffer, and then feeds it through this function to convert it into an array of the requested properties:
+`Producer`s `next()` method tries to grab a row from the buffer, and then feeds it through the `makeRow` function below to convert it into an array of the requested properties:

 ```ts
 makeRow(line: string): any[] {